Infineon/btsdk-utils/BTSpy/README.txt

 Overview
 ========
-BTSpy is a trace utility that can be used in the WICED BT platforms to view protocol and generic trace messages from the embedded device.
+BTSpy is a trace utility that can be used in the AIROC(TM) Bluetooth(r) platforms to view protocol and generic trace messages from the embedded device.

-This application can also generate Bluetooth Snoop logs by saving the logs from menu Tools -> File Logging Options -> Generate snoop log file To view the snoop log, use a utility such as FrontLine Viewer.
+This application can also generate Bluetooth(r) Snoop logs by saving the logs from menu Tools -> File Logging Options -> Generate snoop log file To view the snoop log, use a utility such as FrontLine Viewer.